 7 tips of how to host more engaging webinars

 Hosting engaging webinars requires remembering a few small details that can make a huge change.
 Often just highlighting the chat, reactions, or the Q&A can give a spike in engagement.
-In this article, we give you these small, but critical details.
-Also, we delve even deeper with 7 ways you can make your webinar engaging and interactive - the two things that that boost conversions and memorability.
+In this article, we share 7 ways you can make your webinar engaging and interactive - the two things that that boost conversions and memorability.

 From looking at tons of engaging (and not so engaging) webinars - we put our minds together, got creative, and brainstormed around the common denominators that really make a webinar stand out from the mass of slow and boring ones.
 Luckily, we decided to share them with you!